 - Identify how the knee hurts you or where it hurts.
 You will probably feel pain in a particular area

 - Check whether there is swelling around the knee area

 - You will also want to determine whether the knee got stuck

 - Your knee may seem to give away or out.

 Generally, you are less likely to experience a serious injury when camping.
 A serious knee injury will be common if you are an athlete or during workouts.
-Various parts of the knee that are likely to hurt are underneath the kneecap, deep inside the knee and on the side of the knee.
-In case you experience pain under the knee cap, it may be a patellofemoral pain.
-Pain on the side of the knee is always as a result of iliotibial band syndrome.
+Various parts of the knee that are likely to hurt are underneath the kneecap, deep inside the knee, and on the side of the knee.
+In case you experience pain under the knee cap, it may be patellofemoral pain.
+Pain on the side of the knee is always a result of iliotibial band syndrome.

 On the other hand, you should not ignore swelling on your knee.
 When camping, especially in a harsh and rough environment, your knee might start swelling.
 Swelling is the harbinger of an arthritic knee condition.
-If your knee is feeling tight, you may be having a swelling.
+If your knee is feeling tight, you may be having swelling.
 Knee swelling may also result in difficulties with bending.